tinyzqh/circuit-sat/README.md

 * ~~Haven't considered the multiple-round information propagations.
 Such implementation is not used in DVAE.
 I should turn to NeuronSAT for reference then.~~
 * ~~The network is not optimized for the objective.
 I should check the NN functionality as soon as possible.~~
 * The learning rate and the hyperparameter setting of optimizer are critical.
-* Should we consider using the hidded state of edges of last step as the input of hidden state updating?
+* Should we consider using the hidden state of edges of the last step as the input of hidden state updating?
 Right now we only consider the neighbor nodes' state.
+* I should write a customed Pytorch loader for graph.